catseye/Robin/doc/Robin.markdown

 A Robin implementation is not expected to be able to generate new symbols at runtime.

-Symbols can be applied, and that is the typical use of them.
+Symbols can be applied, and that is a typical use of them.
 But actually, it is what the symbol is bound to in the environment that is applied.

 ### Booleans ###